Spinal Manipulation Physical Therapists

 Back pain is extremely common and affects as many as eight of every 10 people.
 While it’s a relatively minor, short-term problem for some people, others develop chronic pain in their lower back that doesn’t go away.
 This pain can become debilitating, and for those who live with it, there’s often a dramatic reduction in their quality of life.

 Manipulation of the lumbar spine, cervical spine or thoracic spine can ease pain and discomfort, particularly if you’ve been living with back pain four weeks or longer.
-Your NYC physical therapist first identifies which part of your spine needs to be manipulated, based on your symptoms.
+Your top physical therapist in Brooklyn first identifies which part of your spine needs to be manipulated, based on your symptoms.
 Additionally, manipulations usually are done in concert with other services offered at TRI Physical Therapy, such as:

 - Shockwave therapy